Ned Bellavance

 An input variable is defined using a configuration block (what else?!) with the keyword [.code]variable[.code] and a name label used to refer to the variable elsewhere in the code.
 For instance, let's create a variable to make our Azure region configurable:

 That's definitely better.
 Another optional argument is setting a default value for the input variable.
 Terraform requires that all variables have a value at run time.
-By providing a default value in the configuration block, we won't require the user to provide one.
+By providing a default values in the configuration block, we won't require the user to provide one.

 Now our [.code]azure_region[.code] variable will use the East US region by default, which just happens to be the value we're currently using for our resource group.
 Speaking of which, we should update our resource group to use our shiny new input variable.